Frequently Asked Questions

 Who will be eligible for admission when the hospice opens?

-The Community Care Access Centre (CCAC) will make referrals for people who reside in Durham Region.
+Oak Ridges Hospice will work collaboratively with the Central East Local Health Integration Network and other community stakeholders to accept referrals for residents of Durham Region who are in the last weeks to months of life.
 Admissions will be based on an assessment tool that identifies the person most in need of the services and facility.

 How can I support Oak Ridges Hospice?

 - Make a financial donation to our Capital Campaign